LHNCBC/lforms/form_definition.md

       "columns" is valid only when "type" is set to be "RADIO_CHECKBOX".
       Here is an example:
       `{"answerLayout": {"type": "RADIO_CHECKBOX", "columns": "1"}}`
+    * hideTreeLine - a boolean that controls whether to hide tree line styles.
+The default is false.
+    * hideIndentation - a boolean that controls whether to hide indentation.
+The default is false.
+    * hideRepetitionNumber - a boolean that controls whether to hide repetition numbers next to the item's text.
+The default is false.
 * <a name="items"></a><b>items</b> - This is an array of form questions and sections.
 Questions and sections (containing sub-questions) are mostly represented the same in this array, but a section will contain its own